entropia/tip-toi-reveng/Table-Notes.md

 Jump table pattern
 ------------------

 Thre are many jump tables, and they seem to be important.
-Some are referenced from the main table, but not all. (where the others referenced from?)
+Some are referenced from the main table, but not all.

 The table consists of
  * A number,  16 bit.
 Commonly 16 or 17.